presstofan/academic-kickstart/content/post/dplyr-with-string/index.md

 package) use something called non-standard evaluation (NSE).
 In NSE, names are treated as string literals.
 So just using ‘gender’ (without quotes) in the function above works fine.
 This is in contrast with functions using standard evaluation (SE).
-For example, the following of indexing column in a data frame will give an error.
+For example, the following code of indexing column in a data frame will give an error.

 ``` r